“Ayamachitewa aratamuruni habakaru koto nakare” — Japanese Proverb (Translation: If you make a mistake, don’t hesitate to correct it)

-Not long ago, The Wall Street Journal published an exposé explaining why Japan’s negative-rate experiment is floundering — and the risks that other developed economies, including the United States, could face if they follow the Japanese economic model.
+Not long ago the Wall Street Journal published an exposé explaining why Japan’s negative-rate experiment is floundering — and the risks that other developed economies, including the United States, could face if they continue to follow the Japanese economic model.

 That Could Never Happen Here — Really?

-I often find myself relating the story of Japan and its very public, very demoralizing, fall from the top of the economic world.
+I find myself somewhat often relating the story of Japan and its very public, very demoralizing, fall from the top of the economic world.
 (Countless are stories, like this recent BBC report, that have covered the country’s economic lethargy and ‘lost decade’— or should I say, lost decades.)

 In 1989, the Nikkei index, the equivalent of the American Dow Jones Industrial Average, had soared to a value of nearly 40,000.
-But when the euphoria ended the market rolled over and crashed hard.
-Over the next few years the price of an average share of stock was cut in half, and in the nearly three decades since has never once come close to regaining those record-setting heights.
+But when the bubble popped, the market rolled over and crashed hard.
+Over the next few years, the price of an average share of stock was cut in half, and in the nearly three decades since has never once come close to regaining those record-setting heights.

-The Bank of Japan, the country’s central bank, was reluctant to drop interest rates in response to the crash, opting instead to allow the marketplace to find a point where the larger, overall economy could regain its balance.
+The Bank of Japan (BOJ), the country’s central bank, was reluctant to drop interest rates in response to the crash, opting instead to allow the marketplace to find a point of equilibrium, where the overall economy could find a toehold, and regain its footing.

 Historical Blindness Can Be Costly

-Tens of millions of Americans have much to lose if our own government fails to learn anything from the past and refuses to apply historical insight into modern-day policymaking.
+Tens of millions of Americans have much to lose if our own government fails to learn from the past mistakes of others and refuses to apply historical insight into modern-day policymaking.

-Now, after more than eight years of near-zero rates here in the U.S., people now say, ‘that could never happen here, could it?’, by no means as certain as before.
+After more than eight years of near-zero rates here in the U.S., people now say (ask), “that could never happen here, could it?”, nowhere near as certain as before.

-It’s difficult to imagine anyone living in Japan during the late nineteen-eighties anticipating what was to come economically.
-After all, at that time, they were on the top of the world.
+It’s difficult to imagine anyone living in Japan in the late nineteen-eighties seeing what was coming their way economically — after all, at the time, they were on the top of the world.

-They were the world’s largest net creditor nation and enjoyed one of the highest GDP’s per capita.
+They were the world’s largest net creditor nation and enjoyed one of the highest rates of GDPs per capita.
 Real estate in Tokyo was the most expensive on earth, not to mention citizens had one of the highest standards of living on the planet as well as the world’s longest life expectancy.

-A stock market crash and a failed economy had to be the last thing on anyone’s mind.
+A stock market crash followed up by a failed economy had to be the last thing on anyone’s mind.

 We Live in a World Where the Impossible Keeps Happening